ip274/ip274/README.md

 ### Hi there 👋

-I'm Fahad Mohammed , and i am Software Engineer👾
+I'm Fahad Mohammed , and i am Software Engineering Student👾

 If You Need Any Programming Help You Can Ask Me in Any Time on twitter  💬